Lightprotocol/light-protocol/examples/browser/nextjs/README.md

 pnpm dev
 ```

-This will serve and mount the app at http://localhost:1234 and run the `React.useEffect` hook defined in `page.tsx`.
+This will serve and mount the app at http://localhost:1234 and run the code
+defined in `page.tsx`.